maiihn/SDS379R_Spring2020/README.txt

 b) Bridge-site
 https://github.com/maiihn/SDS379R_Spring2020/tree/master/Analysis_process/Al-system/bridge_site/OUTPUT

-Two folders each contain:
+Two folders each contains:
 - 2 folders: onlykdb and ransearch output in Extraction Process
-- Saddle_fc.ipynb : compute ratio force call between RS and KDB of a saddle versus its barrier
+- Saddle_fc.ipynb notebook: compute ratio force call between RS and KDB of a saddle versus its barrier
-- State_saddle.py : compute number of saddles found by RS and KDB and average force call per saddle for each state
+- State_saddle.ipynb notebook: compute number of saddles found by RS and KDB and average force call per saddle for each state

-Compute ratio force call between RS and KDB of a saddle versus its barrier for all 20 configurations from a) and b) https://github.com/maiihn/SDS379R_Spring2020/blob/master/Analysis_process/Al-system/Saddle_fc.ipynb
+c) Saddle_fc.ipynb notebook : Compute ratio force call between RS and KDB of a saddle versus its barrier for all 20 configurations from a) and b) https://github.com/maiihn/SDS379R_Spring2020/blob/master/Analysis_process/Al-system/Saddle_fc.ipynb